-Galatians 6:2 Carry one another’s burdens, and in this way you will fulfill the law of Christ.
+“Carry one another’s burdens, and in this way you will fulfill the law of Christ.
+Galatians 6:2

-Whether for healing or strength or just good ol peace, I felt those prayers.
-Everyday, they came and everyday I knew I would be given just what we needed for that 24 hours.
+Whether for healing or strength or peace, I felt those prayers.
+Everyday, messages came and everyday I knew I would be given just what I needed for that 24 hours.
 Paul had a similar story of suffering and comforting:

 “But God, who comforts the humble, comforted us by the coming of Titus, and not only by his coming, but also by the comfort with which he comforted… because he* reported to us your longing, your mourning, your zeal for me, so that I rejoiced even more.” -Paul.
 2 Corinthians 7:6–7

 Someone caring.
 Someone longing.
 Someone mourning, for you in your situation.
 It brings a sort of relief, and an actual rejoicing.
 You are not alone.
 Others walk with you, even for a moment.
 They bear a little of your burden.